 Amazon’s Weaknesses (Internal Strategic Factors)

-Amazon’s weaknesses present challenges that limit its e-commerce business.
-This aspect of the SWOT Analysis model outlines the internal strategic factors that impose difficulties in growing the business.
-In the case of Amazon, the following weaknesses are most significant:
+Amazon’s weaknesses present challenges that limit its business growth and expansion.
+This aspect of the SWOT Analysis model outlines the internal strategic factors that impose difficulties in growing or improving the business.
+In this case of Amazon, the following weaknesses are most significant:

 - Limited penetration in developing markets